 Mossman Gorge Ngadiku Dreamtime Walk

-Guided by local Indigenous people, the Ngadiku Dreamtime Walks take visitors on a spiritual journey through the Daintree Rainforest.
+Guided by local Indigenous people, the Ngadiku Dreamtime Walks take visitors on a spiritual journey through the Daintree Rainforest, sharing stories of the Kuku Yalanji people.

 Learn ancient traditions like making bush soaps and ochre painting before savouring tasty bush tea and damper.

-It’s time to continue heading north, but not before refueling at Julaymba Restaurant at the Daintree Ecolodge.
+It’s time to continue heading north, but not before refuelling at Julaymba Restaurant at the Daintree Ecolodge.

 A truly breathtaking location in the heart of the Daintree Rainforest, take your time sampling an abundance of homegrown seasonal and sustainable produce.